rossant/website/content/pages/resume.md

   * **Rossant C**, Rougier N (2014).
 [Scientific Data Visualization](http://reseau-loops.github.io/journee_2014_06.html), LoOPS network meeting, Orsay University.
 Presentation and tutorials on HDF5 and Vispy
   * **Rossant C**, Klein A, Campagnola L, Rougier N (2014).
 Organization of the Vispy code camp at the European Synchrotron Radiation Facility (ESRF) in Grenoble
   * Rougier N, Klein A, **Rossant C** (2013).
 Python visualization, EuroSciPy, Brussels, Belgium (sprint).
   * Brette R, Stimberg M, Benichoux V, **Rossant C**, Goodman D, Fontaine B (2013).
-Advanced modelling of spiking neural networks with BRIAN.
+Advanced modelling of spiking neural networks with Brian.
 Organization for Computational Neuroscience Meeting, Paris (tutorial)
   * **Rossant C**, Harris K (2013).
 Next-generation software for spike sorting with large multi-electrode probes.
 Janelia Spike Sorting Workshop, Janelia Farm Research Campus, Ashburn, USA (invited talk)

 ## Education and diplomas

-  * 2012: **Ph.D. in Computational Neuroscience** at the ENS and UPMC with highest honors.
+  * 2012: **Ph.D. in Computational Neuroscience** at the ENS and UPMC with highest honors
-  * 2008: **Master's Degree in Computer Science** (MPRI) at the ENS with highest honors.
+  * 2008: **Master's Degree in Computer Science** (MPRI) at the ENS with highest honors
-  * 2005: **Bachelor's Degree in Mathematics** (FIMFA) at the ENS with highest honors.
+  * 2005: **Bachelor's Degree in Mathematics** (FIMFA) at the ENS with highest honors
-  * 2005: Entry to the **Ecole Normale Supérieure** (ENS) through competitive examinations in Maths and Physics.
+  * 2005: Entry to the **Ecole Normale Supérieure** (ENS) through competitive examinations in Maths and Physics
-  * 2002: Preparatory classes (MPSI/MP*) at Lycée Masséna, Nice.
+  * 2002: Preparatory classes (MPSI/MP*) at Lycée Masséna, Nice
-  * 2002: High school diploma (A-level equivalent) with highest honors.
+  * 2002: High school diploma (A-level equivalent) with highest honors

 ## Teaching

-  * 2009-2012: **Teacher assistant** in Mathematics and Computer Science at ENS and UPMC (Bachelor and Master levels).
+  * 2009-2012: **Teacher assistant** in Mathematics and Computer Science at ENS and UPMC (Bachelor and Master levels)
-  * 2008-2009: Voluntary teaching to high school students at TALENS association.
+  * 2008-2009: Voluntary teaching to high school students at TALENS association